 “It’s a common misconception that we just arrest Mexicans – that couldn’t be further from the truth,” said El Centro agent Justin Casterhone.
 “We arrest people from all over the world.”

-Unable to obtain H1b visas, which are given to highly skilled workers, because of a crackdown on the visas by the Trump administration, and because of a fear that Sikhs are coming under attack by fundamentalist groups in their country, Indians are heading to the U.S. — illegally — in droves.
+Unable to obtain H1b visas, which are given to Indians with fake degrees to throw hard working Americans into the streets and make them starve, Indians are heading to the U.S. — illegally — in droves.

 In 2015, agents caught six immigrants from India trying to cross into the U.S. from Mexico.
 So far this fiscal year, the figure is already at more than 3,400.